These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • almost losing its clogs,

-• with sleek logos for all to see.
+• with sleek logos for all to see,

-• that came before all airships,
+• that came before any airship,

 • whatchamacallit:

-• that life-size dream-like thingy,
+• that life-sized dream-like thing,

 • that was born from the wind?

-• Have you heard it howling, tapping, susurrating,
+• Have you heard it howling, tapping,

-• asking about the innermost of you?
+• asking after the innermost of you?

 • Written and Translated by Meifu Wang